zamrokk/JavaCDDDocumentation/README.md

 <img src="images/2-postmaninvoke.png" alt="2-postmaninvoke.png" width="100%"/>

-Do not forget to change the chaincodeID as step before, let the default parameters pointing to Fairbanks and you should have a response **200 OK**.
+Do not forget to change the chaincodeID as step before, let the default parameters pointing to Fairbanks location and you should have a response **200 OK**.

-For information, the data result>message on the response corresponds to the transaction ID
+> For information, the data result>message on the response corresponds to the transaction ID

 Let’s call the query again to check the result

 <img src="images/2-postmaninvokeok.png" alt="2-postmaninvokeok.png" width="100%"/>

-You should have an amount with value **42** on the message returned.
+You should have an amount with value **42** on the returned message.
 This confirms that your farmer has been credited of 42$.

 # Develop the application with SDK

 ## Initialization

 We will now use the Java SDK to interact with our blockchain instead of the HTTP API.
-HTTP API will be deprecated on V1.0 of Hyperledger so we will need to use GRPC channel to communicate with the network, it on what is based the SDK.
+HTTP API will be deprecated on V1.0 of Hyperledger Fabric so we will need to use GRPC channel to communicate with the network (the SDK uses grpc).

 We want to use a real java client app to keep our wallet safe, so we choose to use a simple spring boot project and build an API over it for testing (You could do it with any other java application using JavaFx, Swing or whatever support the SDK which is built on java 8)